United States Electoral College: Joint session of Congress

 The Twelfth Amendment mandates Congress assemble in joint session to count the electoral votes and declare the winners of the election.
 The session is ordinarily required to take place on January 6 in the calendar year immediately following the meetings of the presidential electors.
-Since the Twentieth Amendment, the newly elected joint Congress declares the winner of the election; all elections before 1936 were determined by the outgoing House.
+Since the Twentieth Amendment, the newly elected joint Congress declares the winner of the election.
+All elections before 1936 were determined by the outgoing House.

 The Office of the Federal Register is charged with administering the Electoral College.
 The meeting is held at 1 p.m. in the chamber of the U.S. House of Representatives.
 The sitting vice president is expected to preside, but in several cases the president pro tempore of the Senate has chaired the proceedings.
 The vice president and the speaker of the House sit at the podium, with the vice president sitting to the right of the speaker of the House.
 Senate pages bring in two mahogany boxes containing each state's certified vote and place them on tables in front of the senators and representatives.
-Each house appoints two tellers to count the vote (normally one member of each political party).
+Each house appoints two tellers to count the vote, normally one member of each political party.
 Relevant portions of the certificate of vote are read for each state, in alphabetical order.

-Members of Congress can object to any state's vote count, provided objection is presented in writing and is signed by at least one member of each house of Congress.
-An objection supported by at least one senator and one representative will be followed by the suspension of the joint session and by separate debates and votes in each House of Congress; after both Houses deliberate on the objection, the joint session is resumed.
+Before an amendment to the law in 2022, members of Congress could object to any state's vote count, provided objection is presented in writing and is signed by at least one member of each house of Congress.
+In 2022, the number of members required to make an objection was raised to one-fifth of each house.
+An appropriately made objection is followed by the suspension of the joint session and by separate debates and votes in each house of Congress.
+After both houses deliberate on the objection, the joint session is resumed.

-A state's certificate of vote can be rejected only if both Houses of Congress vote to accept the objection via a simple majority, meaning the votes from the State in question are not counted.
+A state's certificate of vote can be rejected only if both houses of Congress vote to accept the objection via a simple majority, meaning the votes from the state in question are not counted.
 Individual votes can also be rejected, and are also not counted.

 If there are no objections or all objections are overruled, the presiding officer simply includes a state's votes, as declared in the certificate of vote, in the official tally.

 After the certificates from all states are read and the respective votes are counted, the presiding officer simply announces the final state of the vote.
 This announcement concludes the joint session and formalizes the recognition of the president-elect and of the vice president-elect.
 The senators then depart from the House chamber.
 The final tally is printed in the Senate and House journals.